cvializ/uncoverage/README.md

 0. First install the global and local dependencies:

-    `npm install -g browserify uglify-js istanbul exorcist`
+    `npm install -g browserify istanbul exorcist dalek`

     `npm install`

-1. Open your terminal and run `npm run coverage && npm run start`.
+1. Open your terminal and run `npm run start &`.
-This will build the bundle and start the demo server

-2. Next, navigate your browser to the demo page (probably `localhost:9000/demo-app/`).

-3. Look at the page and click the `Save Coverage to file` button.

-4. Next enter `npm run uncoverage in the terminal.
-This step generates `demo-app/bundle.min.js`
+This will run the coverage collecting server.
+This will receive the coverage results from the run, and then save them into a `coverage.json`.

+2. Next, run `npm run flow` in the terminal.
+This will build an instrumented bundle to collect coverage, then run the app in Chrome automagically, then send the coverage to the server.
+Then `uncoverage` will remove the code that your app doesn't use!

-5. Now run `npm run bundle` to generate `demo-app/bundle.js` with a standard minification process.
+3. Now run `npm run bundle` to generate `demo-app/bundle.js` with a standard minification process.
+We will use this standard bundle to compare with the uncoveraged bundle.

-6. Compare the size of `demo-app/bundle.min.js` and `demo-app/bundle.js`.
+4. Compare the size of the uncoveraged `demo-app/bundle.min.js` and the standard `demo-app/bundle.js`.
 Try using `ls -lh demo-app` from the project root.

-7. Stand in awe of how wicked-awful this idea is!
+5. Stand in awe of how wicked-awful this idea is!

 About
 -----